tagion/tagion/docs/docs/architecture/Transcript.md

 This service is responsible for producing a Recorder ensuring correct inputs and output archives including no double input and output in the same Epoch and sending it to the DART.

 Input:
-  - Receives an Epoch list contaning ordered events from the [Epoch Creator](/docs/architecture/EpochCreator).
+  - Receives an Epoch list containing ordered events from the [Epoch Creator](/docs/architecture/EpochCreator).
   - Receives all Draft outputs archives from the [TVM](/docs/architecture/TVM).

 Request: